Is there a convincing reason why people should visit the Philippines’ capital city Manila?

 4. Street Food

-Manila is famous for the vast selection of street food.
-Try their deep fried variety – fishballs, kwek kwek, chicken skin, calamares and one day old duck.
+Manila is famous for its vast selection of street food.
+Try their deep-fried variety – fishballs, Kwek Kwek, chicken skin, calamares, and one-day-old duck.
 It’s a Fear Factor adventure on the streets.

 6. National Museum

 The National Museum in Manila houses the artworks of famous artists from all over the world.